What is the Mean Absolute Deviation?

 - N = sample size

-The calculations involve absolute deviations.
+The formula involves absolute deviations.
 A deviation is the difference between a data point and the mean.
 The absolute value of the deviation simply tosses out any minus signs that occur.
 If we didn’t use the absolute value, the pluses and minuses would cancel each other out!
 Large distances from the mean, whether they’re positive or negative, now all have positive values.

-Let’s see how that works on a number line!
+Next, see how finding the mean absolute deviation works on a number line!

 Number Line Examples